Hilton Honors American Express Aspire Card 2023 Review

 Another option for a frequent Hilton traveler would be to earn Hilton Honors points with the .

-The Platinum Card has a similar annual fee ($550) and comes with a $200 airline incidental credit, $100 in Saks credit and monthly $15 Uber credits.
-You’ll also get 5 Membership Rewards points per dollar spent on airlines and hotels.
+The Platinum Card has a $695 annual fee (see Rates & Fees; terms apply) and comes with a $200 airline incidental credit, $100 in Saks credit and monthly $15 Uber credits.

 With the Platinum Card, you’ll get complimentary Hilton Gold status as well as Marriott Bonvoy Gold status.
 And since the points you earn are Membership Rewards points, you’ll have the flexibility to transfer them to 18 airline and hotel partners.